Steven Threet: Early years

+College career

 Georgia Tech

 Threet committed to Georgia Tech in July 2006 and enrolled early in January 2007.
 His high school coach recalled, "He fell in love with the recruiters and the position coaches at Georgia Tech."
 Soon after Threet arrived at Georgia Tech, both of the coaches who had recruited him took jobs elsewhere.
 During spring practice in April 2007, The Atlanta Journal-Constitution reported that "Threet appeared to take the lead over Calvin Booker for the No. 2 quarterback spot," completing 7 of 11 passes for 51 yards and a touchdown while working with the No. 1 offense.

-University of Michigan
+Michigan

 In July 2007 Threet announced he would transfer to the University of Michigan.
 While Lloyd Carr was still head coach at Michigan, he had also recruited five-star quarterback Ryan Mallett.
 Threet called his former high school coach and left a message saying, "Coach, I'm going to go back to Michigan, and I'm going to beat [Ryan] Mallett out for that starting job."
 In a July 2007 interview with The Atlanta Journal-Constitution, Threet explained his decision: "The biggest thing is that the two coaches that recruited me took jobs at other schools, and that happened after I got there.
 People have been asking if it was homesickness, or classes were too hard, or if it was all the competition at Tech.
 It was not any of those at all.
 I had a 3.76 grade-point my first semester, and the competition (at Michigan) is as good or better."